 Knox went on to front short-lived alternative punk phenomena Toy Love.
 The band managed several seminal singles and an album, before calling it a day in 1980.
 Knox was also a key figure in the development of the Flying Nun record label.
 He recorded many Flying Nun bands including The Clean, The Verlaines, The Chills and Sneaky Feelings.

-By the late 1980s Knox was also recording as a solo artist, with frequent live work and a number of album releases.
-He began with Seizure in 1988, followed by Croaker, Beat, Polyphoto Duck Shaped Pain and Gum,and the acclaimed Songs of You and Me.
+Around the same time, he began recording as a solo artist, with frequent live work and a number of album releases.
+He began with Seizure in 1988, followed by Croaker, Beat, Polyphoto Duck Shaped Pain and Gum, and the acclaimed Songs of You and Me.
 He would later record two further albums as Chris Knox and the Nothing.
-Once again quirky, innovative and fun promos were made to accompany much of this material.
+Once again quirky, innovative and fun promos were made to accompany much of this material; including Knox directing the music video for his iconic 1990 hit 'Not Given Lightly'.

 The NZ Herald ran Knox's Max Media comic strip weekly for over 15 years.
 Knox has designed posters and newspaper ads, and made animated commercials for Real Groovy Records.
 He has also illustrated and written about film for Real Groove magazine.

-Knox has appeared often on television: compering seasons of old movies (The Vault) and critiquing new ones (including this review for The Edge, and these Backch@t bloopers), talking about sheep on quirky documentary Godzone Sheep, cameoing on Shortland Street and this episode of bro'Town, and taking an Intrepid Journey to India.
-He also did this interview for educational series Making Music.
+Knox has appeared on New Zealand screens in many capacities; singing the title song of The Underwatermelon Man, talking about sheep on quirky documentary Godzone Sheep, cameoing on Shortland Street and this episode of bro'Town, and taking an Intrepid Journey to India.
+He also discussed his music in this Give It A Whirl episode, and 2005 interview for series Making Music.
+He even presented a special 90-minute Christmas Day tribute to Flying Nun in 2001, under the title Merry Chris Knox.

 As American music critic Byron Coley long ago noted of Knox: "his sense of humor is excellent and if he weren't around New Zealand would be a far duller place".